 - Day 1 – Visit key photo spots

-- Day 3 – Hang out at Phelps Lake
+- Day 3 – Hike to and hang out at Phelps Lake

 The Long Version

 For this particular 3 day Grand Teton itinerary, you’re definitely going to want to have a car of your own to navigate around the park.
 Whether it’s your car, or a rental, you’ll need one.
 So plan accordingly!